miller-28/luxaris/luxaris-dashboard/designs/design-api-enhancements.md

    - If `status = 'suspended'`: Return 403 with suspended message
    - If `status = 'approved'`: Proceed
 4. Update `last_login_at`
-5. Generate JWT tokens (include permissions, roles, is_root_admin in payload)
+5. Generate JWT tokens (include permissions, roles, is_root in payload)
 6. Return tokens + user data

 **Response:**